 But the truth of the matter is that folks tend to make it harder than it really is.
 It's actually a pretty simple and straightforward process.
 I have made a short video so that you can see first hand just how easy it is.
 If you plan to “assign the contract”, I have gone over that too.

-What Needs to Be Included In this Contract?
+What Needs to Be Included In a Sales and Purchase Contract?

-A basic contract will say that you are buying the property “for this amount of money”.
+A basic sales and purchase contract will say that you are buying the property “for this amount of money”.
 Be sure the dollar amount is correct.
 Here are some other things that should be included:

 That clear title will be guaranteed